Thursday, March 28, 2024 Blog · News

 4. Restriction of access to existing natural and recreational spaces

-The proposed 526 Extension will destroy 32 acres of James Island County Park, which includes a climbing wall, bouldering wall, challenge and ropes course, park headquarters building, public access to a creek, over three acres of park wetlands, habitat for plants and wildlife, and parts of the disc golf course, campground and associated cottages.
+The proposed 526 Extension will destroy over 30 acres of James Island County Park, which includes a climbing wall, bouldering wall, challenge and ropes course, park headquarters building, public access to a creek, over three acres of park wetlands, habitat for plants and wildlife, and parts of the disc golf course, campground and associated cottages.

 5. Extending brings more development pressures